 - Two Dumb Dames this fudge factory was started by a mother and daughter candy-making duo and has been passed down through the generations.
 They make all their own candies with family recipes in small batches to ensure they serve their customers only the freshest.

-- Of course, a vacation calls for at least one proper photoshoot.
+- Of course, a vacation calls for at least one or more proper photo shoots.
 While Eureka has copious photo-ops, one of the most eye-catching backdrops is the Rainbow Staircase.
-This staircase connects North Main Street with Center Street.
+This iconic staircase connects North Main Street to Center Street.
 You may have even seen it on Pinterest—it is a popular pin and best of all free!

 - Just a short drive from Eureka is the Cosmic Cavern.
 This cave stays 64 degrees year-round and features two bottomless cave lakes.
 The cave tour lasts about an hour and fifteen minutes and is full of amazing formations— some are even transparent!
 After the tour let your kids pan for gems or dig for fossils.

 - Another attraction a short drive from Eureka is Turpentine Creek Wildlife Refuge.
 Turpentine rescues animals throughout the U.S. and has a reputation for compassionate care.
 This facility is one of biggest that is open to the public.
 The majestic lions, tigers, bears and more will mesmerize your whole family.

 - Located high above Downtown Eureka Springs is the new network of hiking and cycling trails weaving throughout The Great Passion Play grounds.
 Renowned mountain bike and recreational trail builder Tony Boone and his crew completed building the first 5-mile loop of what is planned to be over 18 miles of trails on the almost 700-acre complex of the Great Passion Play in Eureka Springs, Arkansas.